- Prep time 30 minutes

-large eggs (about a week old if possible -- they'll be easier to peel)
+large eggs (about 1 week old if possible—they'll be easier to peel)

-- 2 tablespoons finely chopped fresh tarragon, chives, or chervil, plus leaves for garnish
+finely chopped tarragon, chives, or chervil, plus leaves for garnish

-- To hard-cook the eggs, place the eggs in a saucepan and add water to cover them by 1 inch.
+- To hard-cook the eggs, in a large saucepan, cover the eggs with water by 1 inch.
 Bring to a boil over high heat (you will see bubbles around the sides of the pot).
 Remove from the heat, cover, and let stand for 12 minutes.
 Drain the eggs and rinse them under cold running water.
-Set aside to cool completely.
+Let cool completely.

-- To peel the eggs, once the eggs have cooked and cooled, remove the shells by tapping each egg gently on the counter or sink all over to crackle it.
+- To peel the eggs, remove the shells by tapping each egg gently on the counter or sink all over to crackle it.
 Roll an egg between your hands to loosen the shell.
 Peel, starting at the large end, while holding the egg under running cold water; this facilitates peeling and also removes any stray shell fragments.

 - To prepare the filling, halve the peeled eggs lengthwise.
 Carefully remove the yolks.
 Set the whites aside.
-Pass the yolks through a fine-mesh strainer into a bowl or place them in the work bowl of a food processor fitted with the metal blade.
-Blend the yolks, mayonnaise, butter, mustard, and cayenne, and mix until smooth; season with salt and pepper.
-Add the finely chopped tarragon.
+Pass the yolks through a fine-mesh strainer into a bowl or in the bowl of a food processor fitted with the metal blade.
+Add the yolks, mayonnaise, butter, mustard, and cayenne and stir or blend until smooth; season with the salt and pepper.
+Stir in the tarragon.

-- Place the mixture in a piping bag fitted with a large star tip, or use a medium sealable plastic bag with one of the corner tips snipped off.
+- Transfer the mixture to a piping bag fitted with a large star tip, or use a medium sealable plastic bag with one of the corner tips snipped off.

-- To assemble the eggs, when ready to serve, pipe the yolk mixture into the whites.
-Garnish with additional herbs and serve immediately.
+- To assemble the eggs, pipe the yolk mixture into the whites.
+Garnish with more tarragon and serve immediately.